circleci/circleci-docs/jekyll/_cci2/custom-images.md

 - [gzip](http://www.gzip.org/)
 - [ca-certificates](https://packages.debian.org/sid/ca-certificates)

+Without these tools,
+some CircleCI services may not work.

 **Note:**
 If you do not install these tools with a package manager, you must use the `ADD` instruction instead of `RUN` (see below).